The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 Editing volume tracks & effects

 The effect panel can be opened by clicking the little triangle at the top-left of the piano roll.
-Right now, only a handful of effects are supported:

 - Volume: The overall volume of the channel.